Travel Guide to Huaraz - Peru’s Adventure Travel Hub

-The description above could be of nowhere else in Peru other than Huaraz and the Cordillera region, Peru’s, and probably the continent’s, finest mountain trekking terrain.
-If outdoor thrills are the thing that gets your heart racing, this is the place I would recommend that you come and spend time – and there is so much to see and do that you should set aside at least a couple of weeks to do it justice and truly drink in the majesty of the precipitous surroundings.
+If outdoor thrills are the thing that gets your heart racing, this is undoubtedly where you want to come in Peru.
+And with so much to see and do, you should set aside at least a couple of weeks to do the region justice and truly drink in the majesty of the precipitous surroundings.

-There are the internationally famous treks, like the Santa Cruz Trek and the Huayhuash Circuit, the lack of restrictions and sublime scenery which puts them up there with the Inca Trail in the conversation about South America’s top hikes.
+There are the internationally famous treks, like the Santa Cruz Trek and the Huayhuash Circuit, whose sublime scenery and lack of restrictions/regulation put them up there with the Inca Trail and W trek (in Chile) in the conversation about South America’s top hikes.

-But it is the lesser-known hikes that might end up being what captivate you the most: the trip up to mountain-flanked Laguna Parón north of Huaraz, or the adventurous tramp across the mountains to one of South America’s most formidable pre-Inca settlements, Chavín de Huantar.
+But for me, it is the lesser-known hikes that often end up being what captivate the most: the trip up to mountain-flanked Laguna Parón north of Huaraz, or the adventurous tramp across the mountains to one of South America’s most formidable pre-Inca settlements, Chavín de Huantar.

-No matter where you go, which hikes you choose, or what you do here, Huaraz and the Cordillera Blanca will leave you awestruck.
+No matter where you go, which hikes you choose, or what you do here, Huaraz and the cordilleras will leave you awestruck.

 Table of Contents